allebone/help.omni.af.mil/docs/PEX/Training.md

 Click Word to open the report file for printing.

-Sortie Type Report
+### Sortie Type Report

 Concept.
 The Sortie Type Report all ows you to compare scheduled sortie types to actual sortie types, by squadron, within a date range.

 Permission Roles.
 You need the Basic User role to view the report.
 You need the Flight Scheduler role or Administrator role to enter actual sortie types into the schedules.

 Setup the report In order for the report to provide meaningful information, you must enter actual sortie types after the flights are flown.
 Actual Sortie Type is best entered on the TAR right after the flight.
-It can also be entered in the Mission Board or Flying Schedule > Sortie ta2.
+It can also be entered in the Mission Board or Flying Schedule > Sortie tab.

 Run the report